Hazyshades/Sendly-App/README.md

 ### For Production (Optional)

-For full functionality with WalletConnect, create a `.env` file in the project root:
+For full functionality with RainbowKit wallet connections, create a `.env` file in the project root:

 ```env
 # WalletConnect Cloud Project ID